Low-carb diet and intermittent fasting

 There are three main kinds:

-• modified carb (<180 g of carbohydrate per day)
+- modified carb (<180 g of carbohydrates per day)

 If you want to go low carb, we recommend getting between 50 and 130 g of carbs into your diet each day.
-Very-low-carb — aka a ketogenic diet — isn’t an option we’d encourage you to try.
+Very-low-carb — aka a ketogenic diet — isn’t an option we’d encourage you to try without talking to your healthcare provider first.

 Here’s the most important take-home point: low carb doesn’t mean no carb.
 It means adjusting the type of carbohydrates in your diet by choosing

-• more slower-digesting, higher-fiber whole food options, including fruits, vegetables, whole grains, and beans / legumes;
+- more slower-digesting, higher-fiber whole food options, including fruits, vegetables, whole grains, and beans / legumes; adnd

-We explain all of this more in our guide to low-carb diet plans (or just read on!)
+We explain all of this more in our guide on low-carb diet plans (or just read on!)

 Is combining a low-carb diet and intermittent fasting a good idea?